What Thinking OS Does

 - Hashed and sealed so changes are detectable.

-- Timestamped and signed for chain-of-custody.
+- Timestamped and integrity-verifiable for chain-of-custody.

 - Stored in a tamper-evident audit trail your firm controls.